peacock feather

 Biodiversity is a Reflection of God’s Creativity

 collageIn the natural worlds that I frequent, I never tire of seeing and appreciating the multitude and diversity of living things and their habitats.
-How refreshingly varied and colorful are the wildlife, plants, fish and insects that inhabit those places!
-I glory in the creativity that provides these wonderful things, as I breathe grateful prayers to our God, the Great Creator.
+How refreshingly varied and colorful are the wildlife, plants, fish, and insects that inhabit those places!
+I glory in the creativity that provides these beautiful things as I breathe grateful prayers to our God, the Great Creator.

-Yet, I also witness the revulsion that people express when encountering some of God’s creations – like snakes and spiders.
-They don’t understand or appreciate a snake’s beauty and efficiency; nor why spiders share the world with us.
-Without these “yucky critters” we would be over-run with mice, rats, insects, frogs, toads, etc. (although each also plays an important role in the wildlife community).
-It takes spending time with them, and understanding them, to appreciate their useful nature…and the dislike disappears.
+Yet, I also witness people’s revulsion when encountering some of God’s creations – like snakes and spiders.
+They don’t understand or appreciate a snake’s beauty and efficiency, nor why spiders share the world with us.
+Without these “yucky critters,” we would be overrun with mice, rats, insects, frogs, toads, etc. (although each also plays an important role in the wildlife community).
+It takes spending time with them and understanding them to appreciate their useful nature…and the dislike disappears.

 Since God’s creativity resulted in such a diverse creation, it stands to reason that God loves diversity.
-Like God’s creativity, such biodiversity works together for the greater good; what we call “food chains” or “webs of life.”
+Like God’s creativity, biodiversity works together for the greater good, creating what we call “food chains” or “webs of life.”
 What a fitting reflection of His creative glory!

-Since God Loves Diversity, Why Do So Many Dislike It?parrot_edited
+Since God Loves Diversity, Why Do So Many Dislike It?

 As a wildlife biologist, I realize that creativity and biodiversity happen all the time in healthy, natural places.
-Yet I wonder why human diversity is so difficult for us to accept in our brothers and sisters?
-Why do people so readily object to persons, places and things that are different?
+Yet, I wonder why accepting human diversity in our brothers and sisters is so difficult.
+Why do people so readily object to persons, places, and things that are different?

-Racism, hatred and other negative social attributes result from this tendency to cling only to those things that are familiar and similar to us.
-A good understanding of God’s loving and diverse creativity can enable us to reach out and connect with the many aspects of His creation………no matter how different or alien these people, places, or things may seem.
+Racism, hatred, and other negative social attributes result from this tendency to cling only to familiar and similar things.
+A good understanding of God’s loving and diverse creativity can enable us to reach out and connect with the many aspects of His creation, no matter how different or alien these people, places, or things may seem.

 Our Take Home Message